rupurt/GnuCOBOL/build_windows/README.txt

   cd extras
   make -e
   cd ../tests
-  make check # but cancel after "autom4te --lang=autotest -o testsuite testsuite.at" has completed!
+  make check # but cancel after generating the testsuite has completed, check
-* edit tests/testsuite, replacing the at_diff='diff (-u)' lines by at_diff='diff --strip-trailing-cr (-u)'
-* edit tests/testsuite, replacing every $COBCRUN_DIRECT ./prog with $COBCRUN_DIRECT ./prog.exe
+  # for "autom4te --lang=autotest -o testsuite testsuite.at"
 * do the following commands:
   make -j2 -e checkall # or make -j2 -e check if you don't want to run the NIST
                        # testsuite; instead of -j2 you may set -j7, depending on